Jojoooo1/spring-boot-api/README.md

 addressing different aspects of a SaaS business:

-- **Client Platform**: API dedicated to client-facing applications generally accessed through frontend interfaces, mobile applications and/or API depending on the client's requirements.
+- **Client Platform**: API dedicated to client-facing applications generally accessed through frontend interfaces, mobile applications and/or API depending on the clients requirements.
 - **Back Office**: Operation and support applications that are vital for operational functionalities.
 - **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless